jinisaweaklearner/AWS/common_questions.md

 - Active-passive failover (when you want a primary resource or group of resources to be available the majority of the time and you want a secondary resource or group of resources to be on standby in case all the primary resources become unavailable)
 - Latency routing policy – Use when you have resources in multiple AWS Regions and you want to route traffic to the region that provides the best latency.

+## Multivalue answer routing
+Multivalue answer routing lets you configure Amazon Route 53 to return multiple values, such as IP addresses for your web servers, in response to DNS queries.
+For example, use multivalue answer routing when you need to return multiple values for a DNS query and route traffic to multiple IP addresses.

 ## Kinesis Data Firehose
 Amazon Kinesis Data Firehose is the easiest way to reliably load streaming data into data lakes, data stores, and analytics services.
 It can capture, transform, and deliver streaming data to Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, generic HTTP endpoints, and service providers like Datadog, New Relic, MongoDB, and Splunk.
 It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.